College football bowl schedule: Friday's games previewed and how to watch | NCAA.com

 Iowa State: JaQuan Bailey and Willie Harvey could be the saving graces for the Cyclones if they maintain the defensive success they’ve had so far this year.
 With Bailey’s 12.5 tackles for loss and Harvey’ 72 total tackles, Iowa State could withhold the offensive force of the Cougars,

 Did you know?
-If Washington State wins, they Cougars will have their first 11-win season in program history.
+If Washington State wins, the Cougars will have their first 11-win season in program history.

 |